 The Operations and Engineering Committee provides oversight of the development of our prospects, our drilling and completion operations and our production operations and associated costs.
 In addition, the Operations and Engineering Committee provides oversight of the amount and classifications of our reserves and the design of our completion techniques and hydraulic fracturing operations and various other reservoir engineering matters.
-The current members of the Operations and Engineering Committee are Mr. Foran, Drs.
+As of December 31, 2013, the members of the Operations and Engineering Committee were Mr. Foran, Drs.
 Holditch and Ohnimus and Messrs.
 Downey (ex officio) and Sleeper (ex officio), who are special advisors to our Board.
 Dr. Holditch is the chair of the Operations and Engineering Committee.
+Dr. Holditch's term as a director, and as a member of the Operations and Engineering Committee, will expire at the Annual Meeting.